Case Study: Cleaning Up Covanta Scrubber Inspection with Zenith

 The assets involved are subject to mandatory inspections, checking for corrosion and damage that could present a safety hazard and/or reduce the efficiency of the process.

 Covanta is a major player in the waste-to-energy market.
 The company was keen to both reduce inspection costs and take a proactive maintenance approach, whereby they increased the number of asset inspections over that of the mandatory requirements.
-They approached key robotic and technical provider, Interactive Ariel, to trial whether the unique attributes of Zenith could help achieve this.
+They approached key robotic and technical provider, Interactive Ariel, to trial whether the unique attributes of the Zenith 4K vertical inspection camera could help achieve this.

 The assets to be inspected were two open scrubber vessels in separate locations.
 While the internal geography of the units was not particularly complex, the top access point on both was particularly narrow.